• Skip to primary navigation

 Honey has a distinct floral flavor and aroma that can truly enhance any recipe.
 Think about cookies, cakes, or even marinades; it adds that extra zing.

-Its stronger flavor might be a plus or minus, depending on what you’re making.
-Be sure to check out more tips in this article on honey substitutes.
+Its stronger flavor might be a plus or minus, depending on what you're making.

 2 - Maple Syrup